microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### applyLocalizedProperty
-This function will swap the strings for the property based on the `Direction`.
+The `applyLocalizedProperty` function will swap the strings for the property based on the `Direction`.

 ```ts
 import { Direction, applyLocalizedProperty } from "@microsoft/fast-jss-utilities";